bigomics/omicsplayground/README.md

 ## Run from source code

 1. Download or clone this repository.
-2. Be sure you you have installed all necessary R packges by running the file `requirements.R` and `requirements2.R`
+2. Be sure you have installed all necessary R packges by running the file `requirements.R` and `requirements2.R`
 3. Change into the `shiny` folder and run `R -e "rmarkdown::run()"`

 ## Run using the Docker file